Bowser: Characteristics

-Bowser is the King of the Koopas, anthropomorphic turtles that inhabit the world of the Mushroom Kingdom.
+Bowser is the King of the Koopas, turtle-like species that inhabit the world of the Mushroom Kingdom.
 Bowser differs greatly from the rest of the Koopa clan, which consists mainly of bipedal tortoises.
 He has a large, spiked turtle shell, horns, a draconic muzzle with fangs, taloned fingers, three clawed toes on each foot, red eyes, and a shock of red hair.
 He has immense physical strength, is nearly indestructible, can breathe fire, and can jump very high for his large size.
 He is accomplished in black magic for teleportation, summoning objects, flying, generating electricity, telekinesis, or metamorphosis.

 Bowser's physical size varies and in most games, he towers over most characters.
 In Super Mario RPG, he stands only slightly taller than Mario.
 He changes his size at will or through others' sorcery in games including Yoshi's Island, Super Mario Galaxy, and Super Mario Galaxy 2.

 Bowser aspires to take over the Mushroom Kingdom and merge it with his own realm.
 He is infatuated with Princess Peach, and routinely kidnaps her as part of his plans for domination.
 Sometimes, he kidnaps Peach simply to lure Mario into a trap, but occasionally he hopes to marry her, such as in Super Mario Odyssey.
 He is typically the central antagonist in the main series, but in the RPG series, he sometimes works with the heroes to defeat a greater evil.
 His personality is generally menacing and sinister, but he sometimes displays a more comical side as a blustering, buffoonish bully with some emotional vulnerability.
 He also cares for his minions.

 Originally in Super Mario Bros.
 3, Bowser was stated to be the father of the Koopalings with subsequent official sources adding that he is their biological father, but since their return in New Super Mario Bros.
 Wii they have been referred to as Bowser's minions.
 Bowser Jr. was introduced as Bowser's son in the 2002 game Super Mario Sunshine.
 In a 2012 interview, Shigeru Miyamoto stated, "Our current story is that the seven Koopalings are not Bowser's children.
 Bowser's only child is Bowser Jr., and we do not know who the mother is."

+New Super Mario Bros. marked the debut of Dry Bowser, a skeletal form of Bowser resulting from his being disfigured by lava.
+Dry Bowser also appears as a separate character in various spinoff games.

 Appearances

-Super Mario Bros. is Bowser's first video game appearance as the villainous boss.
-Miyamoto (right) and Tezuka then began collaboration on Bowser's new image fitting for the commander of the turtle-like Koopa Troopas.
+Shigeru Miyamoto (right) and Takashi Tezuka collaborated on Bowser's new image fitting for the commander of the turtle-like Koopa Troopas.
 Miyamoto said in his final design that he could make Bowser "look cool today".

 Bowser debuted in the video game Super Mario Bros..
 He then appeared through all Super Mario games (with the exception of games such as Super Mario Land), the Paper Mario series, the Yoshi series, and the Mario & Luigi series.